Yellowware Spaniel Hall Dog

 Price: $135

 For sale is a c1930 Bakelite shaving mirror with a milk glass bowl and brush.
 It is 13 1/8" tall and approximately 6" across at the hexagonal base.
 The mirror tilts and the milk glass bowl can be removed from the base.
-The brush is marked STAR / Set in Rubber / Sterilized / Made in U. S. A. The brush shows signs of use, but otherwise the set is in very good to excellent condition.
+The brush is marked STAR / Set in Rubber / Sterilized / Made in U. S. A. The brush shows signs of use and there is a repaired crack at the base of the post.
+Otherwise, the set is in good condition.

 This early pewter plate is 14 7/8" in diameter.
 The sunken center is 11" across.
 It is marked HB on the back.
 The plate shows the expected wear from use, but is in otherwise good condition